Range Light Restorations

 Responding swiftly, the Marine Heritage Society coordinated efforts across private and public groups in the region to research and repair the Range Light.
 The restoration aimed to preserve historical accuracy while integrating concealed improvements for long-lasting durability and safety.

-1902 Blueprint helped guide historic accuracy and add hidden improvements.
+1902 blueprint helped guide historic accuracy and add hidden improvements.

 MHS volunteers successfully raised $70,000 through community donations, engaging the public during pandemic lockdowns with events like an online jazz concert.
 Local firms Seaman and Sons Builders and Good Impressions Woodworking contributed their time and expertise.
 Building Knowledge Canada provided advice on waterproofing and ventilation techniques to enhance resilience for harsher weather to come.

-2022 – Clear skies mean work underway!
+Clear skies mean work underway in 2022!

 Paint, paint, paint!